-The Center on Global Energy Policy released a new report today, "American Gas to the Rescue?
+The Center on Global Energy Policy released a new report today, “American Gas to the Rescue?
 The Impact of US LNG Exports on European Security and Russian Foreign Policy,” co-authored by Jason Bordoff, Founding Director, Center on Global Energy Policy, and Trevor Houser, Partner, Rhodium Group.
-You can download the full report here (PDF).

 As Western governments have responded to Russia’s continued efforts to destabilize Ukraine, the potential for US natural gas exports to inflict economic pain on Moscow and undermine its influence in Europe have made for some eye-catching headlines.
 To cut through the hyperbole surrounding this issue, the authors undertook a study that provides a cool-headed examination of the impact of US LNG exports on European energy security and Russian foreign policy.

 The key findings include: